neondatabase/website/content/docs/guides/partner-intro.md

 updatedOn: '2024-10-05T09:31:59.749Z'
 ---

-Learn how you can offer instant, managed Postgres databases to your end-users through Neon.
+Learn how you can offer instant, managed Postgres databases to your users through Neon.
 This guide covers how to become a Neon partner, integrate your platform with Neon, set usage limits for your users, and more.

 ## Partnering with Neon